 This wreath embroidery design from Embroidery Legacy has been digitized thoughtfully.
 The traveling stitches between the berries are covered by the leaf stitching, which means no jump stitches to trim.
 Also, the underlay stitching underneath the leaves ensures thorough coverage.

 Not All Embroidery Designs Are Digitized for Towels & How to Fix Them

 A note from John Deer:

 To fix this, a fill stitch called a “Hatch Smash” or sometimes “knockdown” stitch can be added to finished designs that have already been digitized.
-The Hatch Smash adds a loose fill stitch with no underlay and no travelling stitches underneath the finished design to hold down the terry cloth.
+The Hatch Smash adds a loose-fill stitch with no underlay and no traveling stitches underneath the finished design to hold down the terry cloth.
 This creates a solid foundation of underlay on the towel that the design can be embroidered on top of, instead of being embroidered directly onto towel where the stitches will sink in.

 Here’s a quick video showing you how to easily add in a Hatch Smash stitch to designs you plan to embroider on towels:

 Side note: If you want to stay up to date with new embroidery project ideas, tutorials, tips, and tricks, be sure to subscribe to our YouTube channel by clicking the button above.